J0rgeSerran0/J0rgeSerran0/README.md

 I'm currently working on **[OCU Consumidores](https://www.ocu.org/)**, an Organisation of Consumers and Users.

-In my company, we work with a lot of different technologies, most of them related with Microsoft (.NET Core, Microsoft Azure, Microsoft Office 365, etc).
+There I work with different technologies, most of them related with Microsoft (.NET Core, Microsoft Azure, Microsoft Office 365, etc).

 My rol there is a multidisciplinary rol, our line of work and responsibility is horizontal with a strong team work, all of us have a lot of experience, however I like to say that I am **Developer**!